 We have samples of previous exercises available for your consideration.

-Preparing for a class visit
+Preparing for a Class Session

 The guidelines that apply to the Breckinridge Research Room also apply to the Great Hall, the Ford Center, or any classroom space where archival materials are present.
 Please distribute these guidelines to your students before class.